sRikg/337NLP-G5-A2/README.md

 LSTM is implemented in a similar manner utilizing LSTM cell provided in PyTorch.
 Dropout and gradient clipping are applied to avoid gradient explosion and reduce overfitting.

 To run the model, run `LSTM.py`.
 A list of hyperparameters can be passed in as arguments.
 See the file for details

+## Plot
+See `image` folder for the perplexity curve of RNN after each epoch